Valles Mines, Missouri, U S A

 Site Map

-Site #1 - Quarrying off the Frazier to 3D Map the Mineral Horizon at the Big Bill Mine 2002
+Site #1 - Quarrying off the Frazier's surface - 3D Map of the mineral horizon?
+The Big Bill

 "Fire in the Hole!"
-First blast at the Frazier Quarry
+First blast.
+Will there even be a Frazier Quarry?

-After 250 acres of exploration, drilling a dozen outcroppings to no avail, finally, consolidated
+After 250 acres of exploration, drilling through dozens of outcropping shelves to no avail, finally, consolidated

-No punch-throughs at 14 feet into dirt beneath.
-No fault lines, just solid rock as deep as we can drill.
+rock, no punch-throughs at 14 feet into dirt beneath, no fault lines, just solid rock as deep as we can drill.

 Time to blast.
 Clayton decides on the pattern and depth to drill.